benwzj/benwzj.github.io/_posts/2020-04-19-layout-css.md

 ```
 allow this to all elements is safe and wise.

+## The `Position` property

+The `position` property specify the type of positioning method used for an element.

+Totally have 5 values:

+### static
+- default value. not position at special way.
+- not affected by left, right, top, bottom properties.

+### relative
+- The element is positioned relative to its normal position (static way), so "left:20px" adds 20 pixels to the element's LEFT position.

+### absolute
+- The element is positioned relative to the nearest positioned(not static) ancestor (instead of positioned relative to the viewport, like fixed).
+- However; if an absolute positioned element has no positioned ancestors, it uses the document body, and moves along with page scrolling.

+### fixed
+- The element is positioned relative to viewport, which means it always stay at the same location even the page is strolled.
+- of course, leftrighttopbottom will decide the element position.

+### sticky
+- It is funny function.
+- The element is positioned based on the user's scroll position.
+- A sticky element toggles between relative and fixed, depending on the scroll position.
+- It is positioned relative until a given offset position is met in the viewport , then it "sticks" in place (like position:fixed).
+- need to name top property .

+## The `z-index` property

+`z-index` specify the stack order of an element when overlapping.

+- only works on positioned elements (position: absolute, position: relative, position: fixed, or position: sticky).
+- `z-index: -1`  means the element always at the bottom.

+In the most basic cases, HTML pages can be considered two-dimensional, because text, images, and other elements are arranged on the page without overlapping.
+In this case, there is a single rendering flow, and all elements are aware of the space taken by others.
+The z-index attribute lets you adjust the order of the layering of objects when rendering content.

+> In CSS 2.1, each box has a position in three dimensions.
+In addition to their horizontal and vertical positions, boxes lie along a "z-axis" and are formatted one on top of the other.
+Z-axis positions are particularly relevant when boxes overlap visually.

+This means that CSS style rules allow you to position boxes on layers in addition to the default rendering layer (layer 0).
+The position on an imaginary z-axis of each layer is expressed as an integer representing the stacking order for rendering.
+Greater numbers mean closer to the observer.
+Control the position on this z-axis with the CSS z-index property.

+Using z-index appears extremely easy: a single property assigned a single integer number with an easy-to-understand behavior.

 ## The `overflow` property

 - specifies what should happen if content overflows an element's box.